PoCInnovation/Workshops/software/30.Firebase/README.md

 > Again, you can test using the frontend at http://localhost:4200/login and with the logout button 😉

 ## Step 3 - Firestore, a NoSQL cloud database
-Authentication is great, but we can do a lot more with other Firebase products, like Firestore 💥
+Authentication is great, but you can do a lot more with other Firebase products, like Firestore 💥
 It's a flexible database to store any type of data that you want, with out of the box synchronization to keep your data updated in realtime between your clients and server 😍

 Back to your project dashboard, select Cloud Firestore and create a database 🔥